sci-42ver/SICP_SDF/sicp_notes.md

   After reading the book, check "What we should achieve".
 - Recheck https://stackoverflow.com/a/78626541/21294350 https://stackoverflow.com/questions/78762534/how-to-make-set-change-the-variable-in-let-scheme/78762839#comment138867441_78762839
+## check whether *underlined* words in the *chapter and section prefaces*
+Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
+- up to chapter 1 included and 2.1~2.2 (chapter 2 TODO).
 ## em tracking when reading the book (Read before doing the related exercises)
-- up to "Mapping over lists" (not included)
+- up to "Mapping over lists" (included)
 ## to reread after reading later chapters (strikethrough to mark already read)
 tracked up to section 2.1 (included) by searching "chapter" and "section".
 ### 1.2